wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 nontrivial complexities occur, and as a result we have begun to formulate a general theory of just how this shift from quantitative to qualitative differentiation takes place.
-This formulation, called the theory of "broken symmetry,\" may be of help in making more generally clear the breakdown of the constructionist converse of reductionism.
+This formulation, called the theory of "broken symmetry,"may be of help in making more generally clear the breakdown of the constructionist converse of reductionism.
 I will give an elementary and incomplete explanation of these ideas, and then go on to some more general speculative comments about analogies at